 Top Ten Tips Disclaimer

-applies if the employer has twenty or more employees (be careful not to promise COBRA rights that do not exist, since the company could be forced to extend such continuation coverage anyway if the conditions for equitable estoppel are met – see the discussion of the Thomas v.
-Miller case in "Other Types of Employment-Related Litigation" in the outline of employment law issues in part IV of this book)
+Health insurance benefit continuation rights apply if the employer has twenty or more employees (be careful not to promise COBRA rights that do not exist, since the company could be forced to extend such continuation coverage anyway if the conditions for equitable estoppel are met - see the discussion of the Thomas v.
+Miller case in "Other Types of Employment-Related Litigation" in the outline of employment law issues in part IV of this book).

-does not apply if the employee was terminated for "gross misconduct", but the burden of proving that is on the employer - for a good case listing many examples of what courts consider gross misconduct under COBRA, see Boudreaux v.
+The law does not apply if the employee was terminated for "gross misconduct", but the burden of proving that is on the employer - for a good case listing many examples of what courts consider gross misconduct under COBRA, see Boudreaux v.
 Rice Palace, Inc., 491 F.Supp.2d 625 (W.D.La.
-2007)
+2007).

 The official DOL help line for COBRA questions is 1-866-444-3272.

-Texas "COBRA" law - the Small Employer Health Insurance Availability Act requires health benefit continuation rights for employees (and their beneficiaries) of company health plans if the company has two to 50 employees; the state law is very similar to the federal law, but with a shorter benefit continuation period (up to six months following the qualifying event); if the employee had federal COBRA coverage as well, the six months under Texas law begins after the federal COBRA period expires; more information is available from the Texas Department of Insurance at http://www.tdi.state.tx.us/pubs/consumer/cb040.html.
+Texas "COBRA" law - the Small Employer Health Insurance Availability Act requires health benefit continuation rights for employees (and their beneficiaries) of company health plans if the company has two to 50 employees; the state law is very similar to the federal law, but with a shorter benefit continuation period (up to nine months following the qualifying event if the employee was not covered by the federal COBRA law); if the employee had federal COBRA coverage as well, six months of continued coverage under Texas law are available, beginning after the federal COBRA period expires; more information is available from the Texas Department of Insurance at http://www.tdi.state.tx.us/pubs/consumer/cb040.html.

 Return to Businesses & Employers